mryogeshneupane/mryogeshneupane/README.md

 - 👀 I’m interested in Coding and Designning
 - 🌱 I’m currently learning, Mobile Application Development, a post graduate certificate programme in Georgian College, Barrie, ON, CA.
 - 📫 Email me: neupaneyogesh97@gmail.com
-- ⚡ Fun fact: I love clicking photos and can i have decent photography skills.
+- ⚡ Fun fact: I love clicking photos and i also do have decent photography and editing skills.